PRESIDENT – TREVOR ASHBY

 I am a retired bank manager with a background in financial matters and accounts.

-Married with three adult children, grandchildren and great grandchildren, I have lived in Shirley for 30 years.
+Married with three adult children, grandchildren and great grandchildren, I have lived in Shirley since 1988

 I am Chairman of Shirley Neighbourhood Care, Company Secretary for Croydon Churches Floating Shelter and a Rotarian as well as being a member of Shirley Methodist Church.